jukbot/setup-nginx-webserver/README.md

 - Added Cryptographic Message Syntax (CMS) support for the following schemes: RSA-PSS, RSA-OAEP, ECDH, and X9.42 DH.
 ```

-**THIS CONFIG BE USE IN ANYWHERE**
-- You can use this config in anytypes of environment eg. Nginx on VPS, VCM, any container or Docker.
-Just optimize to meet your load.

 ## Table of Contents
 - [Introduction](#introduction)